 Imagine sitting outside and as the sun sets for the day, your table begins to glow with photoluminescent goodness.
-It may look like it’s out of this world but a glow-in-the-dark table can actually be built at home using some Pecky Cypress planks and photoluminescent powder mixed with resin.
+It may look like it’s out of this world but a glow epoxy resin table can actually be built at home using some Pecky Cypress planks and photoluminescent powder mixed with resin.

 The table is the brainchild of Mike Warren, an Instructables enthusiast and a regular blogger at dollarstorecrafts.com (Man Crafts section).
-If you don’t have the tools needed, you can order a custom made table directly from Warren’s Etsy shop at the end of this article.
+If you don’t have the tools needed, you can order a custom-made table directly from Warren’s Etsy shop.

-The glow-in-the-dark table has a unique glowing effect that gives it a truly unique look.
+The glow table has a unique glowing effect that gives it a truly unique look and it’s a combination of wood and epoxy resin.

 In an interview with Bored Panda, Warren explains how he got inspired “I thought of this project after browsing the aisles at a lumber store and seeing Pecky Cypress, I’ve never seen anything like it and knew I wanted to make something with it”